JohnathanADrews/HularionExperience/docs/1 - GettingStarted/readme.md

 #### Hularion Developer - https://github.com/JohnathanADrews/HularionDeveloper

 Please use the latest release.
-Alternatively, you can run it from your IDE and set the HularionDeveloper project as the startup project.
+Alternatively, you can run it from your IDE by setting the HularionDeveloper project as the startup project.

 &nbsp;